 Freud- one of the most influential and authoritative thinkers in physiology, hypothesized that after the loss of a loved one, the mourner first interjects, or incorporates the lost person; he or she identifies with the lost one, perhaps in a fruitless attempt to undo the loss.
 Freud asserted that we unconsciously harbor negative feelings towards those we love, the mourner then becomes the object of his or her hate and anger.
 Besides, the mourner resents being deserted and feels guilt for real or imagined sins against the lost person.
 According to the theory, the mourner’s anger toward the lost one continues to be directed inward, developing into an ongoing process of self-blame, self-abuse, and in the end depression.

 Cognitive processes play the main role in emotional behavior.
-In some theories of depressions, as in some theories of anxiety, thoughts and beliefs are regarded as major factors in causing the emotional state.
+In some theories of depressions and anxiety, as in some theories of anxiety, thoughts and beliefs are regarded as major factors in causing the emotional state.

 The most important contemporary theory that regards thought processes as causative factors in depression is that of Aaron Beck.
 His central thesis is that depressed individuals feel as they do because their thinking is biased toward negative interpretations.
 Self-blame is the root of an emotional state.
 Negative schemata, together with cognitive biases or distortions, maintain what Beck called the negative triad: far-reaching negative views of the self, the world, and the future.

 Learned helplessness is another cause of depression.
 The basic premise of the learned helplessness theory is that an individual’s passivity and sense of inability to act and to control his life.
 This sense is acquired due to unpleasant experiences and traumas.
 An Individual’s failure to control the situation produces a sense of helplessness.
-Which leads to depression.
+Which leads to depression and anxiety.

 No one is denying the fact that social support plays an important role in the life-pattern and mental state of every individual.
 According to Keltner and Kring depressed individuals tend to have sparse social networks.
 Reduced social support may lessen an individual’s ability to handle negative life events and make him or her vulnerable to depression.

-Interpersonal behavior and interpersonal difficulties also play a crucial role in depression.
+Interpersonal behavior and interpersonal difficulties also play a crucial role in depression and anxiety.

 No matter how hard things are falling apart or how deep is the root cause of any mental illness, the good news is that it can be treated through various self and medical help techniques.
 But before seeking help from any source remember that it requires time, patience, repetition, and devotion to master the art of living and overcome obstacles in life.